What is a Smart Treasury?

 Why does the treasury use USDC?

 USDC is a stable asset.
 It means that 1 USDC is always equal to 1 USD.
-It is issued by Coinbase and is the only regulated crypto stablecoin.
+It is issued by CENTRE and Coinbase and is the only regulated crypto stablecoin.
 Mover uses USDC as a base currency in savings to provide safer and more optimal performance.
 Thus, the treasury also uses USDC by default.

 What if I don’t have enough rewards to cover my transaction fees entirely?

 There are certain limitations for now.
 One of which is that you need to be able to cover the transaction cost fully.
 In normal words, if the cost of the transaction is higher than the amount of available rewards you have on the balance — you won’t be able to use them.
 You will have to wait until you save enough rewards.
 This is a technical limitation of the Ethereum network.
 However, once the debit cards are launched, you will be able to use your rewards to partially cover your card costs.

 Yes, your treasury bonus rewards can be withdrawn.
 You can transfer, receive, use them as a collateral, or even gift to someone.
 You can also claim your rewards via Claim & Burn feature.
 Alternatively, you can always spend your earned Smart Treasury rewards in the app.

 How does Claim & Burn feature work?